Explore Idaho Wine Country

 Northern Wine Region

-This region stretches across the panhandle of Idaho.
-It is home to the newly designated Lewis-Clark Valley American Viticulture Area.
-The Northern wine region is surrounded by Idaho’s majestic natural wonders.
+The Northern wine region is surrounded by Idaho’s majestic natural wonders and stretches across the panhandle of Idaho.
 Winery guests can take advantage of year-round activities and adventure.

 South Central Wine Region

 Wineries in this region are just a short drive outside of Boise, making it an easy day trip for travelers and guests from around the state.
 In addition to local wineries are regional attractions like Craters of the Moon National Monument.
 Grapes from this region benefit from the area’s cold nights and hot summer days to create the perfect balance of natural sugars and acids.

 Idaho’s Treasure Valley is rich in resources.
 The four-season climate, ancient volcanic soil and abundant water supply make this an ideal place to grow grapes and make wine.
 The state’s heaviest concentration of wineries is within this region’s Sunnyslope Wine Trail, which is part of the Snake River Valley American Viticulture Area (AVA).

 The Snake River Valley AVA approved in April of 2007 encompasses 8,000 square miles with 1,125 acres currently planted.
 Overlaying the ancient Lake Idaho, the shoreline creates its natural boundaries.